fhircast/sandbox.js/README.md

 ## Test the two sandboxes together
-This section provides guidance on testing the two sandboxes against each other.
-The procedure assumes that both sandboxes are running on the same machine; one on port 3000 and the other on port 5000/5001.
+This section provides guidance on testing the two sandboxes ([.Net core](https://github.com/fhircast/sandbox) and JavaScript) against each other.
+The procedure assumes that both sandboxes are running on the same machine; one on port 3000 and the other on port 5000(hub)/5001(client).
+Since both sandboxes have hub and client components, we can test both client/hub scenarios.

-### JS as the client and .Net as the hub
+### JavaScript sandbox as the client and .Net sandbox as the hub
 1. Start the .Net hub with the following command (lastest .Net Core SDK installed)
 ```
 $ dotnet run --project Hub